 I wonder why confusion is something to be avoided.
 Why do we all have to ‘know’ everything?
 Why can’t we delight in the mystery, the jumble, the dark moving spaces that bring that slight bit of discomfort, a touch of fear and dollop of curiosity?

-Old beliefs, previous knowledge, habits and assumptions become concretized, and any new ideas become suspect because there’s no precedent for them and our brains work overtime to reject them, even if the new ideas are more cogent.
+Old beliefs, previous knowledge, habits and assumptions become concretized over time, and new ideas become suspect because there’s no precedent for them even if the new ideas are more cogent.
 Our brains just love our status quo.
 Simple.
 Stable.
 Quick.
 Reality?
 No such thing.

 How do new ideas get into the world when they’re contrary to existing myths and norms?
 Why isn’t ok to be confused and then curious to research, think, debate new ideas?

-As per my friend DH above, entire fields remain committed to researching within the confines of the status quo, even when they suspect, or know, it’s not working!
-How does something new enter if confusion, or the ‘unknown’, isn’t worth considering?
-Hint: remember flat earthers?
+Remember flat earthers?
 What about radio waves?
-Or relativity?
 Did you know only one painting of Cezanne’s was purchased during his life?
 Or that it took 40 years after the invention of the telephone to begin broad use – using Morse Code instead?
 Are you aware that initially Bill Gates told his team that he wasn’t convinced the internet had value?
 Seriously.

 WE COULD ALL USE A BIT OF CONFUSION

-What we read or enjoy; the colors we see and the words we hear; the friends and jobs and neighborhoods we choose; are restricted to what we agree with and the worlds our brain circuits have created for us – obviously a carefully calibrated world view; obviously restricting a whole lotta world out there we don’t recognize or enjoy or share.
+What we read or enjoy; the colors we see and the words we hear; the friends and jobs and neighborhoods we choose; are restricted to the circuits that already exist in our brains – what we agree with and the worlds our brain circuits have created for us – obviously a carefully calibrated world view; obviously restricting a whole lotta world out there we don’t recognize or enjoy or share.
 We could all use a little confusion now and again.

 Posted In: News